imf4ll/iptracker/README.md

 Documentation:
 - Install dependencies:
-  - pip install -r requirements.txt
+  - pip install -r dependencies.txt

 - Valid parameters:
   - -h or --help -> To see valid parameters in script